Saffron Kingdom: Production

 The film was developed and directed by Arfat Sheikh and produced through Daffodil Studios.
 It was made on a budget of approximately US$1 million, with filming primarily taking place in the Metro Atlanta area.
 Because of political restrictions and safety concerns, only about 16–17 minutes of the film are set in Kashmir; the rest is set in Atlanta.

-Casting was intentionally diverse, including actors from non‑Kashmiri backgrounds.
 Many in the Kashmiri diaspora were reluctant to participate in the project due to fear of potential repercussions.
 During a BBC Urdu interview in 2025, Sheikh stated that he had initially hoped to cast Kashmiri‑speaking actors, but several either declined to participate or later withdrew, citing safety concerns.
 As a result, the production brought in non‑Kashmiri actors and provided language coaching for the Kashmiri‑language portions of the script.

 Filming was conducted with a minimal crew under tight logistical constraints, particularly for scenes referencing or set in Kashmir.
 To navigate political sensitivities, most of the Kashmir segments were shot discreetly or recreated outside the region.
 The crew was composed of both American and South Asian professionals, reflecting the diasporic themes explored in the film.
 Saffron Kingdom premiered at several international film festivals, receiving attention for its bold narrative and unconventional production approach.

 Release

 The film premiered on the festival circuit in 2025 at the Wake Forest Film Festival in North Carolina, where it won the Best Feature Film award.
 It was selected for the Rome International Film Festival, ARRF Berlin, and Florida South Asia Film Festival.
-The film has been screened across the United States and in theaters in Australia, New Zealand, and the United Kingdom.
+It was also shown at the Teaneck International Film Festival, where director Arfat Sheikh won the Emerging Filmmaker Activist Award.
+The film has been screened across the United States and in theaters in Australia, New Zealand, the United Kingdom, and Canada.

 It has also been screened at universities and cultural centres, including the South Asia Research Institute at the Australian National University.
 Distribution has also been handled through Daffodil Studios.